Wrinkles: What to Expect at 20, 30 and Beyond

 Finally in the fifties, you'll start to see lines around the mouth to appear—from smiling, talking, basically living life.
 "We treat them with lasers, filler, and Botox," says Dr. Howe.

 Being a non-smoker really does help you have healthier skin, says Dr. Howe.
 "Remember that smoking contributes to skin aging in two very significant ways," he says.
 "One, it decreases collagen content of the skin.
 This is a global effect, present throughout the body.
 It results in thinner, more fragile skin.
 Second, the act of smoking exposes certain areas (such as the skin around the mouth) to repetitive movements that crease and wear out the skin."

-What doesn't cause wrinkles?
-Washing your face (or rubbing lotion in) in a downward motion.
-"Pulling down on your face doesn’t cause wrinkles,” says Dr. Howe, “We simply don’t do that enough to damage the skin that way."
+Don't fall for the popular myth that rubbing your eyes causes wrinkles.
+Neither does washing your face (or rubbing lotion in) in a downward motion.
+"Pulling down on your face doesn't cause wrinkles," says Dr. Howe, "We simply don't do that enough to damage the skin that way."